wolfSSL/meta-wolfssl/recipes-wolfssl/wolfengine/README.md

 The `wolfengine` recipe enables the integration of wolfSSL's cryptographic functionalities into OpenSSL through a custom engine mechanism.
 This integration allows applications using OpenSSL to leverage wolfSSL's advanced cryptographic algorithms, combining wolfSSL's lightweight and performance-optimized cryptography with OpenSSL's extensive API and capabilities. `wolfengine` is designed for easy integration into Yocto-based systems, ensuring a seamless blend of security and performance ideal for embedded and constrained environments.

 The `wolfenginetest` yocto package will provide two apps, `wolfengineenv` and `wolfenginetest`.
 Running `wolfengineenv` will start up a child shell and run `wolfenginetest`.
-Use `wolfengineenv` to test that the `wolfengine` package is succesfully installed.
+Use `wolfengineenv` to test that the `wolfengine` package is successfully installed.
 If you want to run `wolfenginetest` directly you will need to directly source `wolfengineenv` via `source /usr/bin/wolfengineenv` or setup the env on your own, because `wolfenginetest` will fail otherwise.
 Use `wolfenginetest` to check that your shell env is correctly setup.

 ## Getting Started